Ardipithecus ramidus: Paleobiology

 American primatologist Craig Stanford postulated that A. ramidus behaved similarly to chimps, which frequent both the trees and the ground, have a polygynous society, hunt cooperatively, and are the most technologically advanced non-human.
 However, Clark and Henneberg concluded that Ardipithecus cannot be compared to chimps, having been too similar to humans.
 According to French paleoprimatologist Jean-Renaud Boisserie, the hands of Ardipithecus would have been dextrous enough to handle basic tools, though it has not been associated with any tools.

-The teeth of A. ramidus indicate that it was likely a generalized omnivore and fruit eater which predominantly consumed C3 plants in woodlands or gallery forests.
+The teeth of A. ramidus indicate that it was likely a generalized omnivore and fruit eater which predominantly consumed C_{3} plants in woodlands or gallery forests.
 The teeth lacked adaptations for abrasive foods.
+Dental microwear textures in A. ramidus support the interpretation of it being a frugivore.
 Lacking the speed and agility of chimps and baboons, meat intake by Ardipithecus, if done, would have been sourced from only what could have been captured by limited pursuit, or from scavenging carcasses.

 The second-to-fourth digit ratios of A. ramidus are low, consistent with high androgenisation and a disposition towards polygyny.